wander112900/yaf_scaffold/README.md

 * A Layout class that allows to render views inside a base html layout `lib/Layout.php`.
 Layouts directory can be defined in application.ini
 * A Logger class `lib/Logger.php` and a `LoggerPlugin` to log info about requests and database queries.
 (Make sure that log directory is readable.)
-* A custom Request class `lib/Request.php` that extends `Yaf\Request\Http` and offers input filter for request params, posts and queries.
 * An Authenticity token plugin `AuthTokenPlugin`to prevent Cross-site request forgery (csrf).
 Can be turned on/off from application.ini
 * A base `ApplicationController` which adds some base functionality like 404 not found page.
 * A `RestfullController` to make easy crud (create, read, update, delete) actions.